meilisearch/documentation/learn/core_concepts/documents.md

 "id": "@BI+* ^5h2%"
 ```

-Take note that the document addition request in MeiliSearch is <clientGlossary word="atomic"/>.
+Take note that the document addition request in MeiliSearch is atomic.
 This means that **if even a single document id is incorrectly formatted, an error will occur and none of your documents will be added**.

 ## Upload